HenrikAG/idatt2105-project/README.md

 ## Technologies
 - Vue 3
 - Maven
-- Java
+- Java 21
-- Spring Boot
+- Spring Boot 3
 - Spring Data JPA
 - H2 Database

 ## Documentation
 - [Swagger]{http://localhost:8080/swagger-ui/index.html}
+- (Just seatch http://localhost:8080/swagger-ui/index.html when running the backend)
 - JavaDoc

 ## Functionality
 ### Not logged in
 - Log in
-- De registered categories and products
+- See registered categories and products
+- Search for users and products

 ### User
 - All functionality as not logged in